Pivotal Payments offers credit card processing services, but is it a good choice for your business? Let’s take a look at CardFellow’s experience.

 Update: September 26, 2012

-Despite Pivotal's hefty cancellation fee, Tom decided to switch to a processor that he found through CardFellow.
-I had a chance to catch up with Tom during his free rate and fee audit (a service that all CardFellow clients benefit from), and his dealings with Pivotal Payments are finally winding down.
+Despite Pivotal’s hefty cancellation fee, Tom decided to switch to a processor that he found through CardFellow.
+I had a chance to catch up with Tom during his free rate audit, a service available to CardFellow clients.
+Tom told me his dealings with Pivotal Payments are finally winding down.

 Here’s what he said: